ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

-The `hpk` (Holder Presentation Key) represents the public key with certain algorithms, and is used by the holder for proof of possession and integrity protection of the Presented Header.
+The `hpk` (Holder Presentation Key) represents the public key with certain algorithms, and is used by the holder for proof of possession and integrity protection of the Presentation Header.

 The issuer MUST validate that the holder has possession of this key through a trusted mechanism, such as requiring the signature of a unique